claytonwramsey/www/content/blog/effect-polymorphism.md

 For now, though, it would be really nice to just write code which is polymorphic over its effects.

-## I\'m no closer to fixing my Python issues
+## I'm no closer to fixing my Python issues

-It\'s one thing to muse about a solution to my problem and another thing entirely to actually solve it.
+It's one thing to muse about a solution to my problem and another thing entirely to actually solve it.
 As much as I would like to go completely down the rabbit hole and implement a dream language with algebraic effects, linear types, trait-based polymorphism, and zero-cost abstraction, I also have to get my projects done some time this century.

-There\'s been a lot of ink spilled about efficiently compiling algebraic effects, but at the time of writing there\'s no mainstream programming language that does so.
-[Koka](https://github.com/koka-lang/koka) is probably the closest thing that we have to such a language, but it\'s admittedly not production-ready.
+There's been a lot of ink spilled about efficiently compiling algebraic effects, but at the time of writing there's no mainstream programming language that does so.
+[Koka](https://github.com/koka-lang/koka) is probably the closest thing that we have to such a language, but it's admittedly not production-ready.

 For now, I will probably end up just making code that has weird effects panic.
-It\'s not the best choice, but it\'s good enough for now.
+It's not the best choice, but it's good enough for now.

 Thanks to [Aedan](https://aedancullen.com/),
 [Shreyas](https://shreyasminocha.me/), and [Wisha](https://wisha.page/)